 What do you suggest for termites?

-If you are currently dealing with an infestation and it is not too far along, it may be possible to salvage the material and refinish.
-Otherwise, here's how raw materials stack up against these infernal creatures.
+If you are currently dealing with an infestation and it is not too far along, it may be possible to salvage the material and refinish the wood.

-REDWOOD - For the next best price, Redwood provides protection against insects.
+Redwood also provides protection against insects.
 Some Redwood is better protection than others.

 - BEST Protection : Conheart Redwood has natural oils that keeps insects away.
-This type of lumber is the center portion of the redwood tree.
-This will add cost to your budget.
+This type of lumber is the center portion of the redwood tree and will add cost to your budget.
+Just like anything, you get what you pay for.
+Spend more in the beginning and you get a longer lasting product.

-- MEDIUM Protection: Clear Redwood is the selected portion of the tree that does not have knots in it.
-This wood is dry and the best type of wood for a slick finish.
+- MEDIUM Protection: Our most common wood for a beautiful finish.
+Clear Redwood is the selected portion of the tree that does not have knots in it.
+This wood is dry and the best type of wood for a slick finishes on our Designer Fence and HD fencing categories.

-- MEDIUM Protection: Common Redwood - Selected portion of the tree that contains some knots in it.
-These are the standard 1 x 6 fence boards providing a much rougher finish.
-These boards are also green and will shrink after installation.
+- MEDIUM Protection: Common Redwood (used in our Mid-Range Fence category - just to let you know, Clear Redwood is also common redwood, just dried out and selected lumber without knots) These are the standard 1 x 6 fence boards providing a much rougher finish.
+These boards are also contain moisture and will shrink after installation.

 How tall can my fence go?